Denver Asphalt Roofing Shingle Repair, Install & Replacement

 Finally, we’ll begin installing your new shingles.
 Our highly trained team of roofing contractors will work quickly, typically finishing the installation within two to three days.
 Most importantly, we’ll leave you with a sturdy, professionally installed roof that will last for decades.

 At the project’s close, one of our team members will inspect your rooftop to ensure proper installation.
 As soon as you’ve signed off on the installation, you’ll receive our signature Maxx Warranty, guaranteeing our work and covering your rooftop so you can feel confident in a job done right.

 How Long Do Shingles Last?

-While many homeowners and business managers equate low cost with poor quality, asphalt shingles provide decades of protection at a fraction of the cost of other roofing materials.
+While many homeowners and business managers in Denver equate low cost with poor quality, asphalt shingles provide decades of protection at a fraction of the cost of other roofing materials.
 However, while asphalt shingles come with several advantages, one key benefit has made them one of the best-selling roofing materials for homes and businesses: their guaranteed lifespan.

 Asphalt shingles typically require less maintenance than other roofing materials and outlast natural products, providing coverage for 15 to 30 years.
 Architectural shingles last even longer, providing resilient roofing for 25 to 30 years without the extensive upkeep of wood shake roofing.

 Installing a roof of any sort requires a significant investment.
 However, asphalt shingle rooftops typically cost less than virtually any other type of roofing material.